quantopian/git-commit-buildkite-plugin/README.md

     If true, the plugin will wait for the created PR to be merged before continuing

+- **pull-request-wait-for-merge-timeout-mins** (optional, defaults to `10`)

+    The number of minutes to wait for PR merge until exiting non-zero

 ## Tests / Linting

 To run the tests of this plugin, run